-It’s ugly, it’s violent, it’s graphic novelist Frank Miller’s nasty vision through and through.
+It’s ugly, it’s violent, and it’s graphic novelist Frank Miller’s nasty vision through and through.
 Scream Factory’s Collector’s Edition brings out the amazing backstory of the production of this stop-motion- intensive first sequel to RoboCop.
 Druglord Caine is a menace, but we’re just as appalled by the film’s vivid depiction of a greater terror: Predatory Privatization.

 Shout!
 Factory / Scream Factory